WEEKNUM Function

 What is the WEEKNUM Function?

-The WEEKNUM function in Excel returns the corresponding week number under which the specified date falls.
+The WEEKNUM function is an Excel Date/Time Function that returns the corresponding week number under which the specified date falls.
+The result returns as value between 1 to 54.

-Dates form the core component of the Excel datasets.
+Dates form the core component of Excel datasets.
 Without dates, it wouldn’t be possible to develop meaningful data.
-For example, dates make it possible to analyze the revenue time series for a company and make assumptions about whether the revenue is growing or falling over time.
+For example, dates allow us to analyze a company's revenue time series and make assumptions about whether the revenue is growing or falling over time.

 However, if the data is distributed across a smaller scale, let’s say, days, it makes it impossible to make accurate assumptions about how the company will do in the near future.